m-31/qedeq/QedeqBuild/readme.txt

 The logical background of this project is described in "doc/math/qedeq_logic_v1.pdf".
 Both documents were generated with the current program suite.
 All formulas of axioms, definitions and propositions are written in a formal language.

 A fully formal mathematical development can be found in "doc/math/qedeq_formal_logic_v1_en.pdf".
 It contains all necessary axioms and inference rules for predicate calculus.
 Here you find several logical propositions and their formal proofs.
-A first meta rule - conditional proof - is also introduced and can also be checked with the proof checker.
-This document will be constantly updated.
+A first meta rule - conditional proof - is also introduced and can be used.
+All proofs were successfully checked with the proof checker.
+This document will be constantly updated as the number of meta rules grow.

-See "sample/qedeq_sample3.xml" for some other proof samples.
-See "doc/project/qedeq_logic_language_en.pdf" for more details of the formal language.
+See "sample/qedeq_sample3.xml" for some other proof samples that demonstrate the usage of all basic inference rules.

+See "doc/project/qedeq_logic_language_en.pdf" for
+more details of the formal language.
 Included are also samples showing the error handling for incorrect QEDEQ files.
 Beside the XSD verification there are some semantic checks: "are all defined labels